US producer prices slide 0.5% in October, biggest drop since 2020.

 U.S. wholesale prices fell sharply last month as inflationary pressure continued to ease in the face of a year and a half of higher interest rates

-WASHINGTON -- U.S. wholesale prices fell sharply last month as inflationary pressure continued to ease in the face of a year and a half of higher interest rates.
+WASHINGTON -- U.S. wholesale prices fell sharply last month as inflationary pressure continued to ease after a year and a half of higher interest rates.

-The Labor Department reported Wednesday that its producer price index — which measures inflation before it hits consumers — dropped 0.5% in October from September, biggest drop since April 2020.
-On a year-over-year basis, producer prices were up 1.3% from October 2022, smallest gain since July.
+The Labor Department reported Wednesday that its producer price index — which measures inflation before it hits consumers — dropped 0.5% in October from September, the first decline since May and biggest since April 2020.
+On a year-over-year basis, producer prices rose 1.3% from October 2022, down from 2.2% in September and the smallest gain since July.

 The wholesale price of goods fell 1.4% from September to October, pulled down by a 15.3% drop in the price of gasoline.
 Services prices were unchanged.

-Inflation last year reached heights not seen in four decades, prompting the Fed to raise its benchmark 11 times since March 2022.
+Inflation last year reached heights not seen in four decades, prompting the Fed to raise its benchmark interest rate 11 times since March 2022.

-In the face of higher borrowing costs, inflation has decelerated sharply.
-On Tuesday, the Labor Department reported that consumer prices were unchanged from September to October and up 3.2% from a year earlier — smallest year-over-year increase since June.
-But inflation is still coming in above the Fed's 2% target.
+As borrowing costs have risen, inflation has decelerated sharply.
+Year-over-year wholesale inflation, for instance, has dropped since hitting 11.7% in March 2022.
+On Tuesday, the Labor Department reported that its consumer price index was unchanged from September to October and up 3.2% from a year earlier — smallest year-over-year increase since June.
+But consumer inflation is still coming in above the Fed's 2% target.

 Despite higher interest rates, the U.S. economy and job market have remained resilient.
 The combination of a sturdy economy and decelerating inflation has raised hopes that the Fed can manage a so-called soft landing — raising rates just enough to tame inflation without tipping the economy into recession.